Graduate Diploma in Design (Specialty)

 Overview

-Offering small class sizes in immersive studio environments, the School of Design provides you with numerous chances to showcase your creative talent.
+Offering small class sizes in year group studio environments, the School of Design provides you with numerous chances to showcase your creative talent.
 You will be frequently involved in talks, exhibitions and events, with the year culminating in the 'Excite' exhibition, a highlight on the Otago Polytechnic calendar.
 Benefit from our excellent workshop facilities, discipline-related studio and production areas and up-to-date CAD suites.

 The School of Design also enjoys strong and frequent links to the local, national and international design community.
 You will benefit from ongoing networks and opportunities through these associations which will allow you to form contacts within the industry, while at the same time earning credits towards your degree.
 No matter what your discipline, we offer you the chance to work with 'real' clients, creating design-based solutions and services.